drewjin/minWM/README.md

   year={2026}
 }

+# Technical Report
 @article{zhao2026causal,
   title={Causal Forcing++: Scalable Few-Step Autoregressive Diffusion Distillation for Real-Time Interactive Video Generation}, author={Zhao, Min and Zhu, Hongzhou and Zheng, Kaiwen and Zhou, Zihan and Yan, Bokai and Li, Xinyuan and Yang, Xiao and Li, Chongxuan and Zhu, Jun}, journal={arXiv preprint arXiv:2605.15141}, year={2026}
+}

+# Technical Report
+@article{zhao2026minwm,
+  title={minWM: A Full-Stack Open-Source Framework for Real-Time Interactive Video World Models}, author={Zhao, Min and Zhu, Hongzhou and Yan, Bokai and Zhou, Zihan and Chen, Yimin and Sun, Wenqiang and Zheng, Kaiwen and He, Guande and Yang, Xiao and Li, Chongxuan and others}, journal={arXiv preprint arXiv:2605.30263}, year={2026}
 }